Digital Storytelling Project

 - 5 points for group contract and plan

-- 35 points for the digital storytelling presentation and summary
+- 35 points for the digital storytelling presentation

 - Peer evaluations (-10 if not completed by the group)